wanglmnju/Macroeconomic-Informed-Market-Forecasting/README.md

 🧠 Objective

-This project was completed as part of a technical challenge for a final-round interview with Data Analysis Inc. (DAI).
 The goal was to build a predictive model that forecasts the 5-day forward log return (with a 1-day lag) of the NASDAQ index (NASDAQCOM), using only information available at the time of prediction.

 🗃️ Data Sources